 About the project

-The CJCM is a museum of a neighbourhood as told by its inhabitants.
+The CJCM is a museum of a neighborhood as told by its inhabitants.
 It continues our preoccupation with ‘place’ as a component of identity-making.
-Museal practices (research, collection, selection, exhibition) and the institutional authority attached to them, become a tool of re-appropriation and self-definition.
-In the case of Jessy Cohen, a marginalised immigrant neighbourhood, the museum wishes to enable the formulation of a collective memory and a local story, previously fragmented and ignored.
+Museum practices (research, collection, selection, exhibition) and the institutional authority attached to them, become a tool of re-appropriation and self-definition.
+In the case of Jessy Cohen, a marginalized immigrant neighborhood, the museum wishes to enable the formulation of collective memory and a local story, previously fragmented and ignored.

-On 27th September 2016 the museum opened.
-It displays an initial timeline of the neighbourhood (1951- today), proposing a possible narrative and suggesting societal, urban and political processes.
+On 27th September 2016, the museum opened.
+It displays an initial timeline of the neighborhood (1951- today), proposing a possible narrative and suggesting societal, urban and political processes.
 A second space presents a multi-layered mapping of real and imagined geographies, sites and local mythologies.
 The museum has remained open since then and draws a lot of attention; tours are guided by residents from the core group.

 About the artist

 Effi & Amir started working as a duo in 1999 while in art school, as a refusal of the artist-as-genius myth.
 In 2000 they co-initated Artattack, an independent art space on TV, which seduced them into video-making.
 When they left Israel in 2002 their new status as immigrants in Europe and outsiders in their own culture led them to an ongoing investigation of the notion of place and collective identity.
 Their practice involves video, performance and participatory methods and draws on documentary materials.